rapyuta-robotics/zethus-demo-backend/README.md

 ### Prerequisite

-You must have a private rsa key `~/.ssh/id_rsa` that is not password protected and is attached to your Github and Bitbucket accounts.
-You must also have a working installation of `docker`.
+You must have a working installation of `docker`.

-1. Navigate to `$CATKIN_WS/src/zethus-demo-backend/.docker`.
+1. Navigate to `$CATKIN_WS/src/zethus-demo-backend/`.
 You should see the `Dockerfile` recipe in the directory.

 1. Build the docker image

-        cd $CATKIN_WS/src/zethus-demo-backend/
         docker build -t zethus-publisher:kinetic-source .

 1. Run the docker image

     * Without the gui

         docker run -it --rm zethus-publisher:kinetic-source /bin/bash

 ## Run the publisher
 ```